Puja Ahluwalia - National Lead, Rehabilitation, Optimal Health and Wellbeing

-Catharine Kozuch - Bookkeeper
+Cathy Kozuch - Bookkeeper

 As a member of the senior management team for a number of organizations, Catharine has been a part of the financial decision making process in companies from both the private and public sectors.
 After obtaining a degree in Economics from York University, Catharine worked for many years at the original IBM manufacturing plant in Don Mills, Toronto, Ontario.
 Following her tenure at IBM, Catharine went on to freelance as an accounting advisor at a number of small businesses in various sectors, such as, educational publishing, cellular systems, and group homes.
-Catharine, a long time social activist, is excited to work with an organization that is committed to improving the lives of people living with, and those affected by HIV.
+Catherine, a long time social activist, is excited to work with an organization that is committed to improving the lives of people living with, and those affected by, HIV.

 Janet London - Manager, Program Support

-Kate Murzin - Health Programs Specialist
+Kate Murzin - National Program Lead

-In July 2013, Kate transitioned into the position of Aging Initiatives Lead after joining CWGHR to work on the Equitable Access to Rehabilitation project and in March 2015, she was promoted to the position of Health Programs Specialist.
+In July 2013, Kate transitioned into the position of Aging Initiatives Lead after joining Realize to work on the Equitable Access to Rehabilitation project and in March 2015, she was promoted to the position of Health Programs Specialist.
 In this role, her objective is to build and nurture collaborative working relationships between the HIV, aging and/or chronic illness sectors leading to joint initiatives which improve the health and quality of life of people and communities aging with HIV.
 Kate was previously Group Programs Coordinator at the AIDS Committee of Toronto (ACT) and played an integral role in developing, implementing and evaluating a programing on HIV and aging.
 Kate has experience in health promotion program planning, health communications and policy advocacy.
 She is also a trained group facilitator and has experience in adult education.
 Kate studied biomedical sciences and received her Masters of Public Health degree from the University of Toronto.

 Tammy C. Yates - Executive Director

-Tammy joined the CWGHR Team in January 2013.
+Tammy joined the Realize Team in January 2013.
 She has worked for over twelve years in the field of program management.
-Prior to joining CWGHR, Tammy was the National Program Manager of the United Nations Population Fund (UNFPA) Trinidad & Tobago Branch Office.
+Prior to joining Realize, Tammy was the National Program Manager of the United Nations Population Fund (UNFPA) Trinidad & Tobago Branch Office.
 She has extensive experience in Gender & Development and Sexual & Reproductive Health, including HIV/AIDS, having worked previously as a Program Officer with the Secretariat of the Caribbean Regional Network of Persons Living With HIV (CRN+) and serving as Chair of the Theme Group on Gender of the United Nations System in Trinidad & Tobago.
 She is a graduate of Wolfson College, Cambridge University, England and the University of the West Indies, St. Augustine, Trinidad.